 It can be financial, emotional, physical, or even external: Stress affects us all, and it can have a major impact on our overall health.
-We can manage it using a variety of techniques (some of which I touch on in this post), but a key component of alleviating and even preventing stress on our bodies is—you guessed it—what we put into them.
+We can manage it using a variety of techniques, but a key component of alleviating and even preventing stress on our bodies is—you guessed it—what we put into them.

 It's amazing how food can lift us up and break us down.
 That's an extraordinary power.
 But as humans, we also have the power to fuel our bodies with foods that will sustain us and keep us as healthy—and happy—as possible.

 So what should you eat to stave off stress—or at least reduce it to manageable levels?

 Add these foods to your diet

 Several whole foods contain naturally stress-relieving qualities.
 A more comprehensive list is available here, but below are 10 of the more commonly available foods that can boost your mood when eaten regularly.

 Eggs: They're packed with vitamins, minerals, antioxidants, and amino acids that are all necessary for a healthy stress response.
 They're also high in choline, which can play a significant role in brain health.

 Matcha powder: This powder—made from green tea leaves grown in shady spots—has L-theanine, an amino acid with known stress-relieving components.